vermaharsha/UConvert/README.md

 ## Project Overview

-The **Universal File Converter** is a real-world utility application designed to simplify file format conversions, initially focusing on common image formats such as JPG, PNG, WEBP, and AVIF.
+The **UConvert** is a real-world utility application designed to simplify file format conversions, initially focusing on common image formats such as JPG, PNG, WEBP, and AVIF.
 Users can upload an image, select the desired output format, and download the converted file instantly.
 The project showcases key web development skills including backend file processing, API design, and responsive UI/UX with a modern themed interface.

 ---